AI Cross-Validation

 Workflow:

-Agent response β Correction model evaluates β Generates scores and suggestions β Provides improved version β User chooses whether to apply
+Agent response β Validation model evaluates β Generates scores and suggestions β Provides improved version β User chooses whether to apply

 Core Benefitsβ